 Science: Discuss sheep’s wool and ow many items are made of wool.
 Bring in samples of items for students to touch and feel.

-Social Studies/Community: Talk about sharing with Sheldon the Sharing Sheep.
+Social Studies/Community: Talk about sharing.

 Crafts: Make Cotton Ball Sheep.